vricop/PetricorCSS/README.md

 As a general rule the majority of classes have a specificity as low as `0,0,1,0`.
 Specificity wars with `!important` won’t bother you anymore.
-There are some fewer exceptions where it does makes sense to take advantage of the cascade.
+There are some fewer exceptions where it does make sense to take advantage of the cascade.
 For those specific cases the specificity will increase up to `0,0,2,0`.

 ### Made to be customized